 - 1 – 3 Seconds

 - Slow moving clouds

 - Sun across sky (no clouds–wide angle)

 - Construction projects

-- 30fps (frames per second), multiplied 30 seconds (the length of our video), which gives us 900 frames
+- 30fps (frames per second), multiplied 30 seconds (the length of our video), gives you 900 frames

-- Then we multiply our 900 frames by 5 seconds (our interval)
+- Multiply 900 frames by 5 seconds (the interval)

-Therefore, for a 30 second time-lapse video made out of frames that were captured every 5 seconds, we’ll need to let the GoPro do its thing for 75 minutes (1 hour, 15 minutes).
+A 30 second time-lapse video with frames captured every 5 seconds, means you have to let your GoPro do its thing for 75 minutes (1 hour, 15 minutes).